 The expression "There is no "I" in team," is oft-repeated in the workplace and of course in sporting activities at all levels.
-I have lost count of how many workplaces I have visited where some variation of this saying is found on a motivational poster hanging on a wall.
 The reference, of course, suggests that no one person's needs, abilities or ideas are any more important than the combined abilities and efforts of the entire group.

 For youth sports coaches and team leaders in the workplace, it is an interesting saying, but is it true?
 Is the essence of group collaboration all about suppressing the individuality of the team members for the benefit of the group?
-The answer, in my opinion, is a resounding, "it depends."
+The answer, in our opinion, is a resounding, "it depends."
 Or "maybe."
 Or, "maybe not."
 Now that this is clear, let's dig in just a bit.

 Teams in the Workplace